sensu/sensu-docs/content/sensu-go/6.7/api/core/cluster-roles.md

 ### Example {#clusterroles-post-example}

 In the following example, an HTTP POST request is submitted to the `/clusterroles` API endpoint to create a `global-event-reader` cluster role.
-The request includes the cluster role definition in the request body and returns a successful HTTP `201 Created` response.
+The request includes the cluster role definition in the request body:

 {{< code shell >}}
 curl -X POST \